 Most naturopathic medicine programs are four-year programs, but it is not unusual for students to take up to five years to complete their training.
 This would be in addition to their undergraduate degree.

-Most Naturopathic Doctors work in private clinics and set their own hours.
+Most naturopathic doctors work in private clinics and set their own hours.
 They may work evenings and weekends to accommodate their patients.
-They are either sitting at a desk talking to patients or doing paperwork, or they are on their feet examining and treating their patients.
+They are either sitting at a desk talking to patients, doing paperwork, or they are on their feet examining and treating their patients.